 The level of intensity with which pink is used makes a big difference to its impact.
 Paler shades are often have 'girly' associations, while dusty pinks have a sentimental tone – both uses are relatively clichéd and absolutely everywhere, so standout with that goal in mind is next to impossible.

 Vibrant, hot pinks have a youthful energy and sense of fun that lends itself well to trendy, inexpensive products for young women or girls – but they're also increasingly used in other sectors where a punch of bright colour is needed.
-T-Mobile's eye-catching magenta has been registered since 2000, and like Orange, is splashed liberally across its stores and branding.
+T-Mobile's eye-catching magenta has been registered since 2000, and is splashed liberally across its stores and branding.
 Lastminute.com uses a similar punchy shade.

 Okay, so most brands use black in their branding some capacity – but used as the primary brand colour, it has a bold, powerful, classic effect that feels confident and sophisticated for more expensive products.

 19. Hotel Chocolat

 Once such example is premium British confectionery company Hotel Chocolat, which coats its stores, packaging and branding with black like the darkest of dark chocolate.

 Of course, when the colour of your product is one of its most distinctive characteristics it makes sense to shout about it in your branding: nowhere is this truer than The Black Stuff.
 The Irish icon makes liberal use of black and white in its multi-award-winning advertising, including its iconic surfer ad.

 Simplicity and purity are the overwhelming associations with white in branding, and its brightness immediately catches the eye when used in signage.
 Baby and healthcare products regularly make use of it, and as a result, standout is tricky.